Treatment of Gastric and Esophageal Movement Disorder - Achalasia and Poem Procedure

 therapy preparation instructions icon

-How do I prepare for the POEM procedure?
+How to prepare for the procedure POEM?

-Preparation for the POEM procedure requires prior planning because it can only be carried out on condition that the esophagus is free of food.
-For this purpose, a day or two before the procedure, the patient will be required to follow a liquid diet (soups, porridges, etc.), and on the day of the procedure, or a few hours before its execution, the patient will be required to be completely fasting.
-If blood thinners are taken, they should be discontinued before the procedure, and sometimes there may be changes or special instructions for additional chronic medications.
+Preparation for the procedure POEM REQUIRES PRIOR PLANNING BECAUSE IT IS ONLY FEASIBLE PROVIDED THE ESOPHAGUS IS CLEAN OF FOOD.
+To do this, one or two days before the procedure, the patient will be required to adhere to a liquid diet (soups, porridges, etc.), and on the day of the procedure, or about a few hours before its implementation, the patient will be required to be in complete fasting.

-ACHLAZIA POEM
+Achalasia POEM

 After treatment